malash/napi-offheap/README.md

 Shared references work transparently: when you `get` a nested container, the returned object shares the same underlying Rust allocation — mutations are immediately visible through all references, no copy involved.

+The trade-off is that data stored in OffHeap containers is invisible to the GC and will **not** be reclaimed automatically.
+Memory is freed only when the last JavaScript reference to a container is garbage collected (which drops the underlying `Arc`).
+If you hold a long-lived reference — e.g. a module-level variable — you are responsible for calling `.clear()` or reassigning the variable when the data is no longer needed.

 ## Install

 ```bash